 Scrum is the most popular framework for agile project management that is simple and flexible.
-Recently there has been a lot of buzz around the efficiency of the agile approach, and almost all development companies have started to advertise that they utilise Scrum and offer agile development services, even if their approach was not such one at all.
+Recently there has been a lot of buzz around the efficiency of the agile approach, and almost all development companies have started to advertise that they utilise Scrum and offer the best practices of agile development, such as extreme programming, even if their approach was not such one at all.
 Scrum promotes feedback, self-organized development teams and delivery of fully operational product within short periods of time.

 Many companies have proclaimed their transition to the agile technology.
 However, large and medium organisations are often reluctant to fundamentally change their procedures.
 Such companies can use the so-called Scaled Agile Framework (SAFe) for quick and painless transition.
 Another more difficult and principled approach for big developers with multiple team is Large Scale Scrum (LeSS).

 Why choosing our software development firm when there are so many independent developers and software companies who offer their services in easy terms?
 Because our programmers can boast a high level of skills and a solid experience in building successful applications with rights reserved for every industry, which is proven by our extensive portfolio and a solid amount of rave reviews written by our clients.
 And we guarantee you that your app will be in line with the latest trends of the digital world because our developers know their craft in and out.

 On the contrary, in the Waterfall development, teams can deliver a final shippable product only once, therefore, there is no room for mistake and no chance to introduce any changes.
 In the agile software methodology, every aspect - specifications, features, designs - is repeatedly reviewed throughout the lifecycle.
 When you regularly reevaluate the project, you can easily find ways to optimise it and keep in line with the latest trends.